 Stoicion is an annual public event that happens each year in conjunction with Stoic Week.
 Our first public events took place in London in 2013, 2014, and 2015.
 In 2016 Stoicon moved to New York, 2017 was held in Toronto, and in 2018 Stoicon returned to London.
 For 2019 Stoicon was held in Athens, the birthplace of Stoicism.
-In 2020 we went online, and Stoicon 2021 will be online too (get tickets here).
-You can find videos of many of our past events on our YouTube channel.
+In 2020 we went online, You can find videos of many of our past events on our YouTube channel.

 In the past, this “world’s largest gathering of Stoics in history” was held as a one-day in-person conference, in locations including London, New York City, Toronto, and even Athens.
-Last year, due to the global Covid-19 pandemic, we decided to move it online to a virtual space.
+In 2020, due to the global Covid-19 pandemic, we decided to move it online to a virtual space.

 Stoicon 2020 dwarfed all the previous Stoicons in terms of attendance, not least because people worldwide who might not have been able to afford the time or expense to travel f0r an in-person event were able to join us.
-That consideration of access and participation, along with uncertainty about what might be the case with global travel and venues due to Covid-19 in October 2021, led us to the decision to hold Stoicon online again this year.
+That consideration of access and participation, along with uncertainty about what might be the case with global travel and venues, has led us to continue to run Stoicon online.